cortinac/bios-611-project/notes.md

 Desired covariates - logistic or linear regression?
 Date?
 Metro/non-metro.
 Inequality index.
 SES-related vars: income, education, home ownership.
 Basically, trying to get at whether there are accessibility issues with the vaccine.

+A note than in October multiple counties' vaccination rates drop.
+Can see in negative_chg.csv and using the Shiny app.
+Investigate why this is.